portlandwebworks/mdhs-prototype/README2.md

 Liquibase - Database schema migration source control TravisCI - continuous integration
 MySQL - data storage

-J. Deployed the prototype on PaaS
+**J. Deployed the prototype on PaaS**
 The PoC has been deployed to Google Cloud Container Engine Link.
 The Container Engine is built on the open source Kubernetes system, providing flexibility to take advantage of on-premises, hybrid, or public cloud infrastructure.
 Many cloud providers are working to integrate Kubernetes into their platforms such as Red Hat, Microsoft, IBM, OpenStack, and VMware.
 Kubernetes can also be deployed to Amazon GovCloud.
 Kubernetes also has a number of other benefits such as the ability to automatically scale based on real-time user demand.
-Please see the kubernetes (https://github.com/portlandwebworks/chhs-prototype/tree/develop/kubernetes) folder for a functional demo of the code used to provision the prototype environment.
+Please see the kubernetes (xxxxxxxxxxxxxxxxxxx) folder for a functional demo of the code used to provision the prototype environment.

-K. Developed automated unit tests for their code
+**K. Developed automated unit tests for their code**

 JUnit and EasyMock were utilized to cover unit testing needs while utilizing Spring based design methodologies to help write testable code.
 First pass integration tests were also established using the following technologies: